Table of Contents

 How Red Light Therapy May Help Prevent Scar Formation

 As stated in our previous article, red light therapy offers many skin rejuvenation benefits.
-The treatment reduces fine lines and wrinkles, evens out the complexion, and diminishes sunspots and other signs of sun damage.
+Red light therapy may help reduce the appearance of fine lines and wrinkles, even out the complexion, and diminish the look of sunspots and other signs of sun damage.
+This phototherapy supports wellness and skin health through support for ATP production and blood circulation.
 The same internal workings that make skin look young and radiant apply to the prevention of scars.

 Allow us to explain the science behind the above statement.

 Collagen plays a significant role in the development of scars.
-As such, it may seem untenable to use red light therapy to enhance collagen production.
+As such, it may seem untenable to use red light therapy to support collagen production.
 However, collagen density is not to blame.
-What’s responsible for scar formation is the way collagen assembles after an injury is responsible for scar formation.
+The way collagen assembles after an injury is responsible for scar formation.

 Skin renewal occurs throughout life.
 The process involves fibroblasts creating an organized lattice of collagen and elastin proteins, which are the structure that maintains the elasticity and firmness of the skin.
 The resilience of the latticework allows the skin to stretch and move without uncomfortable restraint.
 Following surgery or any incident that punctures the skin, a healthy person’s body switches into an emergency fight-or-flight mode.
 Among the immune system’s primary healing responses is to seal the wound immediately.
 How the wound looks afterward is not a priority.